Call for Papers

 HotCarbon will also feature panels and events to inspire discussion of future research directions independent of any specific work.
 Panels and events may have many formats, from conventional panel discussions to breakouts to games.
 If you are interested in hosting or proposing an event, please submit a 1-page proposal (using the same format above) describing the topic, format, and length (up to 90 minutes), plus as many pages as necessary for references and supporting letters from planned participants.
 The committee will evaluate proposals based on the topic’s relevance and potential to engage the audience.
 Panel submissions are single-blind.

-All submissions must be received by the deadline listed below, which is a hard deadline.
-Papers and proposals should be submitted via the web submission form as PDF files.
+All submissions must be received by the hard deadline listed below.
+Papers and proposals should be submitted via the web submission submission form as PDF files.
 Please identify your submission type in the form (paper or proposal).
 Simultaneous submission of the same work to multiple venues, submission of previously published work, or plagiarism constitutes dishonesty or fraud.

-Revised versions of all accepted papers will be available open-access on the workshop’s website, along with slides of the presentation and, in some cases, a discussion summary.
+Revised versions of all accepted papers will be published in the ACM Digital Library.
+In addition, all accepted papers will be available open-access on the workshop’s website, along with slides of the presentation and, in some cases, a discussion summary.

 This workshop will adhere to the ACM Code of Ethics.